-- X In-stream monitoring, - □ Outfall monitoring.

-The monitoring location(s) discussed above in Table 2 was selected based on the following checked boxes: Monitoring locations must include one/all/a combination of the following:

-- □ % MS4 area draining to the WQMS, at least 25%, - □ Collection of a representative contributing watershed, - X Inclusion of the entire TMDL watershed within the MS4.
+toward the WLA and/or WQS attainment.
+In order to do this, Contributing MS the following strategies to the MEP: X In-stream monitoring, Outfall monitoring. n(s) discussed above in Table 2 was selected based on the following checked ations must include one/all/a combination of the following: □ □ X % MS4 area draining to the WQMS, at least 25%, Collection of a representative contributing watershed, Inclusion of the entire TMDL watershed within the MS4.